 Merrill Lynch Ventures, L.P.
-2001, which is an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, one of the underwriters, beneficially owns in the aggregate 1,670,301 shares, or 13.4%, of our common stock, assuming conversion of all of our outstanding convertible preferred stock.
+2001, which is an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, one of the underwriters, beneficially owns in the aggregate 5,846,056 shares, or 13.4%, of our common stock, assuming conversion of all of our outstanding convertible preferred stock.

 Because we may be deemed to have a conflict of interest with Merrill Lynch, Pierce, Fenner & Smith Incorporated, the offering will be conducted in accordance with Conduct Rule 2720 of the National Association of Securities Dealers, Inc. This rule requires that the public offering price of any equity security be no higher than the price recommended by a qualified independent underwriter which has participated in the preparation of the registration statement and performed its usual standard of due diligence with respect to that registration statement.
 J.P.
+Morgan Securities Inc. has agreed to act as qualified independent underwriter for this offering.
+The price of the shares will be no higher than that recommended by J.P.
+Morgan Securities Inc. J.P.
 Morgan Securities Inc. will not receive any additional compensation for acting as qualified independent underwriter for this offering.